Most new Meta Quest headset owners are excited on unboxing day. A month later, many have stopped using it.

 Re-inspiration moments

-Instead of pushing apps, we paired actions + outcomes.
+Instead of pushing apps, we paired actions and outcomes.

 Before: